davesmith00000/fppixels/content/posts/2018-12-28-devlog-2-subsystems.md

 ## Integrating a Sub-System

-The whole point of sub-systems is that you set them up, send them events, and let the engine take care of the boring details.
-So integration is pretty clean and minimal.
+A big part of point of sub-systems is that you set them up, send them events, and let the engine take care of the boring details.
+The other side is there sub systems are for modelling things that are fairly loosely coupled, components you can write a test in isolation and that you don't want cluttering up your game code.
+As such, the integration code is very light.

 The first thing we have to do is register our sub-systems, like this: